ChiriacAlina/Test-Cases/README.md

 Steps to reproduce:
   1. Go to www.facebook.com/login
   2. Enter the valid credentials
-  3. Press login button
+  3. Press the login button
-  4. Go to Consersations/Messenger
+  4. Go to Consersations/Messenger and scroll down

 Expected results: User should be able to scroll down in Consersations.